How to Build a Wooden Planter Box

 As a wildflower, coreopsis can be found growing throughout the United States, especially along the sides of roads and in open pastures.
 Garden cultivars, meanwhile, are hardy in a wide range of settings, including USDA hardiness zones 3–9.

 Coreopsis, which is also sometimes called tickseed, is exceptionally low maintenance.
 Its main requirement is full sun, so be sure to select a location without any shade.
-(Coreopsis will still grow well in partial shade but tends to produce fewer flowers and is more susceptible to disease.)
+(Coreopsis is a shade-loving flower, but it tends to produce fewer blooms and is more susceptible to disease.)
 This vigorous plant prefers well-drained soil but is capable of growing in a variety of soil types–even shallow, rocky soil and clay soil.

 Coreopsis is drought-tolerant, meaning it has the magical ability to look downright lush with very little water (though it is still a good idea to water your coreopsis plants during dry spells in the hot season).
 Not only that, but coreopsis is also deer– and rabbit-resistant, making it the perfect choice for gardeners and landscapers with a non-chemical approach to pest control and plant maintenance.
-To top it off, coreopsis’ sweet nectar attracts butterflies and bees, and birds love to snack on its seeds in the fall.
+To top it off, Coreopsis, with its sweet nectar, is a flower that lures pollinators such as butterflies and bees.
+Additionally, birds are fond of snacking on its seeds during the fall.

 There are two broad types of coreopsis plants: clump-forming and rhizomatous.
 The clump-forming plants grow in—you guessed it—a clump-like formation, while the rhizomatous varieties have a tendency to spread, much like mint, via a network of underground rhizomes.